tfabris/CrowCam/README.md

   from properly resuming after a network outage.
 - How to work around the YouTube bug which prevents some users from being able to use the live stream's DVR functionality.
+- How to work around the YouTube bug which randomly resets your live stream's secret name/key with no warning.
 - How to clean out old YouTube stream archives.
 - How to properly fail out of a Bash script while down inside a sub-function, since in Bash, "exit 1" doesn't work as expected when inside a function.